nbro/andz/README.md

 This last one should also report you the amount of code covered by the tests, after your run the command

     coverage report

+You can also simply run the [`./run.sh`](./run.sh) script on the terminal, which does that and other things...

 ## References